BrandonZacharie/node-redis-server/README.md

 #### RedisServer#open(callback)

 Attempt to open a Redis server.
 If `callback` is provided, it receives an `Error` instance if a problem is detected and a `Boolean` is returned; `true`, iff a process is spawned.

 #### RedisServer#close(callback)

 Close a Redis server.
 If `callback` is provided, it receives an `Error` instance if a problem is detected and a `Boolean` is returned; `true`, iff a process is killed.

+#### RedisServer#isOpening

+Determine if the instance is starting a Redis server; `true` while a process is spawning until a Redis server starts or errs.

+#### RedisServer#isRunning

+Determine if the instance is running a Redis server; `true` once a process has spawned and the contained Redis server is ready to service requests.

+#### RedisServer#isClosing

+Determine if the instance is closing a Redis server; `true` while a process is being killed until the contained Redis server closes.

 ## TODO